 configuration.yaml file is a plain-text file, thus it is readable by anyone who has access to the file.
 The file contains passwords and API tokens which need to be redacted if you want to share your configuration.
 By using

-!secret you can remove any private information from you configuration files.
-This separation can also help you to keep easier track of your passwords and API keys.
-As they are all stored at one place and no longer spread across the
+!secret you can remove any private information from your configuration files.
+This separation can also help you to keep easier track of your passwords and API keys, as they are all stored at one place and no longer spread across the

 configuration.yaml file or even multiple yaml files if you split up your configuration.

 The entries for password and API keys in the

 configuration.yaml file usually looks like the example below.